Top Wavelength: 3240 nm & 3270 nm DFB Laser

 DFB interband cascade lasers at 3240 nm and 3270 nm are used for methane detection.
 Please have a look at the key features, specifications and applications.

-Key features of nanoplus DFB interband cascade lasers
+Key features of nanoplus distributed feedback interband cascade lasers

 - continuous wave